Xenon-135: 135Xe effects on reactor restart

 Xenon poisoning was a contributing factor to the Chernobyl disaster; during a run-down to a lower power, a combination of operator error and xenon poisoning caused the reactor thermal power to fall to near-shutdown levels.
 The crew's resulting efforts to restore power placed the reactor in a highly unsafe configuration.
 A flaw in the SCRAM system inserted positive reactivity, causing a thermal transient and a steam explosion that tore the reactor apart.

 Reactors using continuous reprocessing like many molten salt reactor designs might be able to extract 135Xe from the fuel and avoid these effects.
 Fluid fuel reactors cannot develop xenon inhomogeneity because the fuel is free to mix.
 Also, the Molten Salt Reactor Experiment demonstrated that spraying the liquid fuel as droplets through a gas space during recirculation can allow xenon and krypton to leave the fuel salts.
-However, removing xenon-135 from neutron exposure also causes the reactor to produce more of the long-lived fission product caesium-135.
+Removing 135Xe from neutron exposure improves neutron economy, but causes the reactor to produce more of the long-lived fission product 135Cs.
+The long lived (but 76000 times less radioactive) caesium-135 condenses in a separate tank after the decay of 135Xe, and is physically separate from the 30.05-year-half-life caesium-137 (137Cs) produced in the fuel, and it is practical to handle them separately (fission yield is approximately 6% for both).